alcolltelyan/voxthisway/README.md

 ./publish-portable.ps1 -Configuration Release -Runtime win-x64 -OutputRoot "publish/VoxThisWay" -ZipName "VoxThisWay-portable.zip"
 ```

-After running the script, ensure the `Speech/` folder with your Whisper executable and model is present next to `VoxThisWay.App.exe` inside the published folder before distributing the ZIP.
+After running the script, ensure the `Speech/` folder with your Whisper executable and models is present next to `VoxThisWay.App.exe` inside the published folder before distributing the ZIP.
+The script will copy a `Speech/` folder from the repo root if available, but you are responsible for placing the correct `whisper_cli.exe` and model files (e.g. `ggml-tiny.en.bin`, `ggml-base.en.bin`).

 ### 6.2 Manual steps (alternative)